Signalized crossings are really starting to tick me off.

 In those brief moments of my walk now where I can let my mind wander, it often wanders to an internal debate.
 Because I like crosswalks, right?
 I've even helped with a little guerrilla crosswalk-building where we could only dream of a flashy beg-button.
 We advocate for beefed up crossings and yet here I am complaining about them.
 Worse, here I am admitting that in my very own experience they don't actually work that well.

 What went wrong?
-It's another reminder that we don't have straightforward solutions to the commonest of problems.
+It's another reminder that we don't have straightforward solutions to the most common of problems.
 The crossings fall short for a dozen reasons I can name and at least another dozen I probably couldn't.
 The roads are too fast, the intersections too few, the incentives too twisted, the enforcement too absent, design, design, design, etc.

 I don't know that this walk to work will ever feel comfortable and enjoyable without an overhaul beyond the route or reaches of our city limits.
 The most insidious and pervasive reason we can't just "fix" this stuff is a feeling.
 It's that feeling of guilt I have for stopping three lanes of traffic wherever I cross the road-moat encompassing campus.
 It's the splash of filthy slush down my boots when a car hits the gas to avoid stopping at a crosswalk.
 It's the nervous glances in every direction while trying to navigate a shortcut through a parking lot.